Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 to provision multiple hosts according to instructions in a configuration file (a bit like Amazon's Cloud Formation facility).

+Both scripts can be found on [GitHub][auto-scripts]!

-I'm hoping both scripts will appear on GitHub soon!
-In the meantime, here's how to use them...
+Now, here's how to use them...

 {% highlight text %}
 # hatch --help

 This is the 'hatch' auto-provisioning script.
-Version: 1.1
+Version: 2.1

 Script Actions:
   * Clone a VMWare template